HBL, DIBPL join hands to become lead advisors, arrangers for Eighteen

-It is expected that if you reach a certain age, get married or have your first child, family or friends begin to ask you when you will buy a house?
-Social Pressure can be solid, and the assumptions for others can impact your choices.
+It is expected that if you reach a certain age, get married or have your first child, family or friends begin to ask you when you will buy a house.
+Social Pressure can be solid, and the assumptions of others can impact your choices.
 Make sure that it really is a personal desire and that you live the circumstances that make you feel secure about that vital acquisition.

 To become the owner of your own home, you need to be financially and emotionally ready.
 Not only can home provide you with security and a sense of accomplishment, but it can also help you be financially successful.